School Profile and Reports

 San Francisco, CA 94102

 To file a UCP or complaint under our Title IX/ Harassment/ Intimidation/ Discrimination/ Bullying complaint directly with PCS, please follow procedures set forth in those policies.
-Complaints can be filed using this form in the hyperlink below called "Pathways Charter School Complaint Form" (for procedures, please see Compliant Policy inserted as a PDF below).
+Complaints can be filed using this form in the the Uniform Complaint Procedures document below.